Sharing Hardware Components

 1. Sign up or log in to GitHub with your USER_NAME.

-Now you should have a GitHub repository URL of the form: https://github.com/{USER_NAME}/HW_{company_model}.git.
-Here, we push to the branch master.
+Now you have a GitHub repository URL (with your USER_NAME) of the form: https://github.com/{USER_NAME}/HW_{company_model}.git.

 1. Navigate to the folder of the hardware component: